Hugo Hamilton (writer): Career

-Hugo Hamilton lives in Dublin.
+Recognition

 In 1992 he was awarded the Rooney Prize for Irish Literature.
 Sang impur, the French translation of The Speckled People, won the Prix Femina étranger in 2004 and Il cane che abbaiava alle onde, the Italian translation of the memoir, won the Premio Giuseppe Berto in 2004.
 He adapted his memoir The Speckled People for the stage at the Gate Theatre in Dublin in 2011.
 A new play entitled The Mariner, based on the story of his grandfather returning from the First World War, ran at the Gate Theatre in 2014.

-Hamilton is a member of Aosdána and has been awarded the Bundesverdienstkreuz (Order of Merit of the Federal Republic of Germany) for his unique contribution to literature and understanding between Germany and Ireland.
+Hamilton is a member of the Irish Arts Academy Aosdána and has been awarded the Bundesverdienstkreuz (Order of Merit of the Federal Republic of Germany) for his unique contribution to literature and understanding between Germany and Ireland.

+Personal life

+Hugo Hamilton lives in Dublin.
+He is married to Mary Rose Doorly, of Irish descent but born in Chester and educated in Ireland and Canada.
+They have three children, including a married son who lives in Berlin.